chriscareycode/nagiostv-react/README.md

 By default, settings are saved to a browser cookie.
 If you want to save settings on the server, so all users of NagiosTV will get those settings, you need to create a client-settings.json file and set permissions on that file so NagiosTV (Apache) can edit it.
 In the example below, I set the file permission to 777, but you could optionally just give access to the apache user.

-- Example: sudo touch client-settings.json
+- $ sudo touch client-settings.json
-- Example: sudo chmod 777 client-settings.json
+- $ sudo chmod 777 client-settings.json

 Upgrading
 ------------
 Pretty much the same process as above.
 Download and overwrite the nagiostv folder with the new version.
-- Example: $ tar xvfz nagiostv-0.3.0.tar.gz
+- $ tar xvfz nagiostv-0.3.0.tar.gz
-- Example: $ cp nagiostv/* /usr/local/nagios/share/nagiostv/
+- $ sudo cp nagiostv/* /usr/local/nagios/share/nagiostv/

 Development Requirements
 ------------